 - Where accommodation has been booked, the accommodation booking fee is non-refundable.

-- The CAS fee for General Student Visas (Tier 4) is non-refundable.
+- The CAS fee for Student Visas is non-refundable.

 - If students have to cancel their course because their application for a visa has been refused, they will need to provide documentary evidence from the relevant embassy before any refund can be considered.
-Once the school has received a copy of all pages of the visa refusal letter including the last page with the signature of the ECO and date of refusal, we will refund all monies received minus the registration fee, accommodation booking fee, courier and insurance fees where applicable and any bank charges.
+Once the school has received a copy of all pages of the visa refusal letter including the last page with the signature of the ECO and date of refusal, we will refund all monies received minus the registration fee, accommodation booking fee, courier fees (where applicable) and any bank charges.
 Refunds will be made within 14 working days of receipt of the visa refusal letter

 - Cancellation fees are as follows: